 The primary purpose of a distributed order management system is to improve how your company processes and manages customer orders and inventory across your business.
 Quickly replenishing stock and fulfilling orders is crucial for businesses that want to optimize spend while keeping the integrity of their customer’s journey.

 Distributed order management systems help streamline stock replenishment by connecting the different technology you use to order more items.
 They do this by creating a central platform that contains a single viewpoint of every item in your inventory.
 This allows the modern business to control their inventory better and ensure that all components are in place.
 It also ensures that current and future consumer demand is met while balancing the need for improved budget control, inventory levels, logistics, and the utilization of existing assets.

-Establishing this single, global view of inventory, shipments, orders, and suppliers also directly influence the customer experience because it allows you to meet every retail business’s core promise to consumers – the timely delivery of their order.
+Establishing this single, global view of inventory, shipments, orders, and suppliers also directly influences the customer experience because it allows you to meet every retail business’s core promise to consumers – the timely delivery of their order.
 The last thing you want is to trigger negative customer feedback because of a late shipment or a last-minute order cancellation, and DOM systems help you get ahead of those scenarios.